alxsrobert/datapaperMO/README.md

 - function_generate_figures_main.R: function to generate figures similar to figure 3, 4 and 5
 - analysis_generated_data.R: Script to run measlesoutbreaker on toy_outbreak
 - load_analysis_for_figure.R: Script to analyse the output of measlesoutbreaker runs

+Use analysis_generated_data.R to generate the scripts in toy_outbreak_runs/ Use load_analysis_for_figure to generate figure 3, 4 and 5